 The one, two, three, or four values in an array that correspond to a single vertex comprise an array element.
 When size is BGRA, it indicates four values.
 The values within each array element are stored sequentially in memory.
 However, if size is BGRA, the first, second, third, and fourth values of each array element are taken from the third, second, first, and fourth values in memory respectively.
 If stride is specified as zero, then array elements are stored sequentially as well.
 The error INVALID_VALUE is generated if stride is negative.
-Otherwise pointers to the ith and (i + 1)st elements of an array differ by stride basic machine units (typically unsigned bytes), the pointer to the (i + 1)st element being greater.
-For each command, pointer specified.
+Otherwise pointers to the ith and (i+1)st elements of an array differ by stride basic machine units (typically unsigned bytes), the pointer to the (i+1)st element being greater.
+For each command, pointer specifies the location in memory of the first value of the first element of the array being specified.